Configuration Parameters

 Yes—connect to the server using the address of the client that requested the connection instead of your own when intercepting the connection;

-In the incoming connections interception mode, all traffic goes through Dr.Web Firewall for Linux, and it is possibly to connect safely to the server using the fraudulent client’s addresses.
+In the incoming connection interception mode, all traffic goes through Dr.Web Firewall for Linux, and it is possible to connect safely to the server using the fake client address.
 This is why the default value is Yes.

 Default value: Yes